+where $n$ is the cluster number, $N$ is the total cluster number, $m$ is the rays in the cluster, $R_i$ is the mapping to rays at sub-cluster $i$, $\tau_{n,i}$ is the delay of rays of sub-cluster $i$ at cluster $n$.
+The rays of the two strongest clusters ($n=1$ and $2$) are spread to delay to three sub-clusters (per cluster), with fixed delay offset.

-Based on the channel modeling procedure in 3GPP \cite{r10}, the extended framework includes several modifications and additional steps.
-These include generating THz large-scale parameters based on Table. \ref{Table 2}, generating arrival and departure angles based on the THz large-scale parameters, distributing in-cluster ray powers by THz in-cluster K-factor introduced in \cite{r37}, and calculating the channel coefficients based on the cluster and ray numbers at THz.
-The in-cluster K-factors in the indoor office at 100 GHz and in the UMi at 132 GHz are shown in Table \ref{Table 2}.
-It is worth noting that the measurement results for cluster number, cluster DS, and cluster ASA are much smaller than those in the 3GPP model, making the set of sub-clusters to compensate for delay offset is unnecessary.
-The NLoS GBSM at THz can be simplified to \cite{r10}:
+It is worth noting that the measurement results for cluster number, cluster DS, and cluster ASA are much smaller than those in the 3GPP model, making the set of sub-clusters to compensate for delay offset unnecessary.
+The NLoS GBSM at THz can be simplified to:

+To characterize the channel sparsity in the THz channel, the intra-cluster K-factors $K_\text{IC}$ are used to distribute the power in one cluster \cite{r37}.
+The CTF of the cluster $n$ $h^\text{NLoS}_{u,s,n}(t)$ is written as: